Zonos/amino/svgReact/icons/README.md

 3. Put downloaded svgs or folder of svgs at `svgReact/icons/${FOLDER_NAME}`

     **NOTE**:
-    - Under `${FOLDER_NAME}`, if there is folder with svgs, folder name will be component name and svg under that folder will be type.
+    - Under `${FOLDER_NAME}`, if there is folder with svgs, folder name will be component name and svg under that folder will be concatenated with folder name.
     **Ex**: Folder `Arrow Down` and svg file inside is `Solid.svg`
     => This will generate a component with name `ArrowDownSolidIcon.tsx`